 Just because GFSI certification seems daunting, doesn’t mean it has to be.

-As the Auditing Services Administrator, I consistently receive the all too typical supplier calls with questions like
+As the Auditing Services Manager, I consistently receive the all too typical supplier calls with questions like

 “My customer just told me I have to get my site GFSI certified to keep my contract.
 What do I do?”